feishiqiming/Leetcode/README.md

 ### Abstract:
 ### maintain 2 stacks, 1 is a normal stack, another is a stack containning the minimum value that far.

+## 150. Evaluate Reverse Polish Notation

+### Abstract:
+### Stack- If int then push,if operator then pop a number as B,then pop a number as A, push A 'operator' B